OleehyO/TexTeller/README.md

 ## 🌐 Web Demo

+First, **ensure that [poppler](https://poppler.freedesktop.org/) is correctly installed and added to the `PATH`** (so that the `pdftoppm` command can be directly used in the terminal).

-To start the web demo, you need to first enter the `TexTeller/src` directory, then run the following command
+Then, go to the `TexTeller/src` directory and run the following command:

 ```bash
 ./start_web.sh
 ```

-Then, enter `http://localhost:8501` in your browser to see the web demo
+Enter `http://localhost:8501` in a browser to view the web demo.

 > [!TIP]
 > You can change the default configuration of `start_web.sh`, for example, to use GPU for inference (e.g. `USE_CUDA=True`) or to increase the number of beams (e.g. `NUM_BEAM=3`) to achieve higher accuracy

 > [!IMPORTANT]
-> If you want to directly render the prediction results as images on the web (for example, to check if the prediction is correct), you need to ensure [xelatex is correctly installed](https://github.com/OleehyO/TexTeller?tab=readme-ov-file#Rendering-Predicted-Results)
+> If you want to directly render the prediction results as images on the web (for example, to check if the prediction is correct), you need to ensure [xelatex is correctly installed](https://github.com/OleehyO/TexTeller?tab=readme-ov-file#-about-rendering-latex-as-images)

 ## 📡 API Usage